 Consumer Proposal Guide

 When you cannot afford to repay all your debt, a consumer proposal offers a legal way to settle for less than you owe.
 A Licensed Insolvency Trustee helps you work out a legally binding settlement agreement with your creditors.
-While this has some negative consequences, there are certain circumstances where it makes sense so you can get out of debt.
+While consumer proposals have some negative consequences, there are certain circumstances where it’s your best option to get out of debt.

 What is a consumer proposal?

 A consumer proposal is a legally binding debt settlement agreement between you and your creditors.
 You work with a Licensed Insolvency Trustee to determine how much debt you can reasonably afford to pay back.
-Then they set up a payment plan that’s approved by your creditors.
+They then set up a payment plan that’s approved by your creditors.
 Once you make all the payments, your creditors discharge the remaining balances on your accounts.

 Minimum debt required: $1,000